What Is Herd Immunity?

 Why Are People Talking About Herd Immunity and COVID-19?

-- We don't know if or for how long people who have recovered from COVID-19 are protected from getting infected again.
+- We don't know for how long people who have recovered from COVID-19 are protected from getting infected again.

 - Keep a safe distance from people you don't live with.